Pedram-Rajaei/FREUD-SSM-DNN/README.md

 In neuroscience, the manifold hypothesis posits that complex, high-dimensional data, such as neural recordings, lie on a lower-dimensional, non-linear manifold.
 Identifying this manifold and decoding the latent neural states is crucial for understanding underlying neural dynamics, such as those associated with motor control or cognitive processes.
 This research introduces a model that combines <b>SSM</b> and <b>DNN</b> to characterize this manifold, linking neural dynamics to specific tasks or experimental conditions (e.g., hand movement or resting states) by jointly performing manifold inference and label prediction.

 <h2>Key Contributions</h2>
-- a<b>SSM-DNN Hybrid Model</b>: Integrates the temporal dynamics of SSM with the classification capabilities of DNN.
+- <b>SSM-DNN Hybrid Model</b>: Integrates the temporal dynamics of SSM with the classification capabilities of DNN.
-- a<b>Latent Manifold Representation</b>: Learns a low-dimensional structure that represents the neural data across time.
+- <b>Latent Manifold Representation</b>: Learns a low-dimensional structure that represents the neural data across time.
-- a<b>Multi-Scale Decoding</b>: Classifies task labels based on neural dynamics at different temporal scales, enabling robust trial-level predictions.
+- <b>Multi-Scale Decoding</b>: Classifies task labels based on neural dynamics at different temporal scales, enabling robust trial-level predictions.
-- a<b>Feature Importance with Integrated Gradients</b>: Assesses feature contributions within the manifold for biological interpretability.
+- <b>Feature Importance with Integrated Gradients</b>: Assesses feature contributions within the manifold for biological interpretability.

+<h2>Model Architecture</h2>
+This framework is built on two fundamental components:
+- State-Space Model (SSM): A generative model that governs the temporal evolution of the latent states X<sub>k</sub>, capturing dynamics in a reduced-dimensional space.
+- Deep Neural Network (DNN): A discriminative model that leverages the latent states to classify task-specific labels, optimizing the manifold for prediction accuracy.

+<h2>Mathematical Formulation</h2>
+The model operates on trial-level neural data and label sequences.
+Given a sequence of latent states 𝑋 𝑘
+X
+k
+​
+  and observations
+𝑌
+𝑘
+Y
+k
+​
+ , the evolution and observation equations are as follows: